-Ladies and Gentlemen Portrait 129 by Andy Warhol is part of his Ladies and Gentlemen series that tackled the socio-political issues of cross-dressers.
+Ladies and Gentlemen 129 by Andy Warhol is part of the artist’s Ladies and Gentlemen portfolio that tackled the socio-political issues of cross-dressers.
 This print features a photo portrait and is transposed by blocks of color, emphasizing the glamorous and eccentric nature of crossdressing men and women.

-Ladies and Gentlemen Portrait 129 as Part of Andy Warhol’s Larger Body of Work
+Ladies and Gentlemen 129 by Andy Warhol as Part of his Larger Body of Work

-The Ladies and Gentlemen series is comprised of portraits of cross-dressers from a New York City nightclub called, The Gilded Grape.
+The Ladies and Gentlemen series is comprised of portraits of cross-dressers from a New York City nightclub called The Gilded Grape.
 Warhol took the cross-dressers’ portrait with a Polaroid Big Shot camera and then transferred the image onto silk screen.
 This was the same process he used on celebrities and other famous figures.
 Warhol told the cross-dressers to dress and pose however they wished.
 None of the subjects are famous but Warhol brings out the style and glamour in each portrait.
-The idea for the the Ladies and Gentlemen series, consisting of images of drag queens, came from a protegeé of art dealer Alexander Iolas named Anselmino, who had previously commissioned Warhol to do an edition of one hundred prints of Warhol’s Man Ray portrait.
-When Warhol went to Torino to sign the prints, Anselmino suggested he do a series of drag queens, suggesting portraits of Jackie Curtis, Holly Woodlawn and Candy Darling – not realizing that Candy Darling was dead.
-Instead, Warhol used models found at the The Gilded Grape on West 45th Street, frequented by Black and Hispanic transvestites.
+The idea for the the Ladies and Gentlemen series came from a protegeé of art dealer Alexander Iolas named Anselmino.
+Anselmino had previously commissioned Warhol to do an edition of one hundred prints of Warhol’s Man Ray portrait.
+When Warhol went to Torino to sign the prints, Anselmino suggested he do a series of drag queens.
+Warhol took his advice and used models found at the The Gilded Grape on West 45th Street, frequented by Black and Hispanic transvestites.